 Next step is to create titles for the new table.
 We mimic unique values by merging titles to use in VLOOKUP.

-The final step is to use the VLOOKUP function, but with unique values this time.
+The final step is to use the VLOOKUP function to convert excel columns to rows, but with unique values this time.
 So, do not forget to merge the index number with actual lookup value before using VLOOKUP.
 The unique values are the combination of column values and row values.
 It is important to lock column reference for column titles while doing the same for rows.

 =VLOOKUP($B16&C$15,$B$3:$D$10,2,0)